alecello/algorithms-and-programming/lectures/README.md

 ## Horizontal histogram
 Plot on an horizontal histogram the frequency of the input values sorted in classes.

+## List sorting
+Sort a linked list using insertion sort.

 ## Pointer and value
 Small code snippet to show the difference between pointers and values and their usage.